kaischmid/SangeR/README.md

   - gridExtra

 ## Installation

+### Please keep in mind that the following commands are supposed to install SangeR on a blank system.If you have libaries like R already installed it might update system level libraries.
+If you do not have the permissions or are not willing to install please have a look at the docker container.

 You can install the SangeR package via R's `devtools` in Ubuntu/Debian by typing:
 ```
 $ sudo apt update && apt install -y build-essential libcurl4-gnutls-dev libxml2-dev libssl-dev r-base